pkp/pkp-docs/learning-ojs/en/users-and-roles.md

 5. Check off **User must change password on next log in**
 6. Click **Save** at the end of the form
 7. Send the new password to the user and instruct them to log in with it

+If the user still cannot log in, their account may have been disabled.
+To re-enable it:
+1. Go to Users & Roles > Users
+2. Find the user who can't log in and click the blue arrow next to their name
+3. Look below their name for **Enable** or **Disable.**  If Disable appears, the account is already enabled.
+If Enable appears, click it to re-enable the account.

 <hr />